Dmitri Shostakovich (1906-1975)

 The album was released on June 5, 2020 at GENUIN classics.

-The CD was extensively discussed in the press and nominated for the German Record critics award.
+The CD was extensively discussed in the press and nominated for the German Record critics award and an Opus Klassik award.

 "The young sisters have dealt intensively with this music and approach the works freshly and with emotional depth: the fast movements are wildly virtuosic, but always cultivated, the slow movements are touching and intimate, the Adagio from op.
 147 in particular is enchanting, with an audible deep communication between the duo partners.
 A promising debut. "